Biddeford, Maine: Geography

-According to the United States Census Bureau, the city has a total area of 59.08 sqmi, of which 28.99 sqmi are covered by water.
+According to the United States Census Bureau, the city has an area of 59.08 sqmi, of which 28.99 sqmi are covered by water.
 Situated beside Saco Bay on the Gulf of Maine, Biddeford is drained by the Little River and the Saco River.
 The city proper has very diverse geography, from inland rolling hillside, to urban settlement, to coastal sprawl.

 The city is crossed by Interstate 95, U. S. Route 1, and state routes 5, 9, 111, and 208.
 It is bordered by the city of Saco to the north, the Atlantic Ocean to the east, the towns of Dayton and Lyman to the west, and the towns of Kennebunkport and Arundel to the south.
 The Little River forms a portion of the border between Biddeford and the Goose Rocks neighborhood of Kennebunkport, in Biddeford's most southerly region (Granite Point).
 East Point, located on the peninsula of Biddeford Pool, is the easternmost point in York County.

 Timber Island, the most southerly point in the City of Biddeford, lies in Goosefare Bay at the mouth of the Little River, and is accessible at low tide from Goose Rocks Beach in Kennebunkport.
 The island and most of adjacent Timber Point became part of the Rachel Carson National Wildlife Refuge in December 2011.

 The city has almost 15 mi of frontage along the Saco River, and an Atlantic coastline on which the seaside neighborhoods of Hills Beach, Biddeford Pool, Fortunes Rocks and Granite Point are located.
 Biddeford includes Wood Island Light, a lighthouse located about a mile offshore from Biddeford Pool.